Quick answer

 Before diving into deeper troubleshooting, perform these quick checks:

-- Battery Connection: Ensure the battery is seated properly in the charger.
-A poor connection can prevent charging.
+- Battery Connection: Ensure the battery is fully seated in the charger.
+A poor or partial connection can prevent a cycle from starting.

 - Battery Condition: Inspect the battery for any signs of swelling, corrosion, or physical damage.
 A damaged battery should not be used.